Introduction to tidyvalidate

 #> Error in action_if_problem(validate_rules(mtcars, mpg_minimum = mpg > :

-#> Validation failed: Some cars have low MPG
+#> Validation failed: Some cars have low MPG2.
+Warning on Failure

 Use this when you want to continue execution but be notified of failures: